platformsh/platformsh-docs/overview/git-push.md

 ```
 Validating submodules.
 ```
-Platform.sh supports git submodules and supports multiple applications (so you can have multiple applications, each in its own git repository, but have a single production environment for all of them.).
-In this case we only have a single application and no git submodules.
+Platform.sh supports git submodules and supports multiple applications.
+(So you can have multiple applications, each in its own git repository, but have a single production environment for all of them.)
+In this case we only have a single application and no git submodule.

-The output for each application deployed would have been similar to what you see below for a single application.
+The output for each deployed application would have been similar to what you see below for a single application.

 ```
 Validating configuration files.
 ```
-Platform.sh now checks your configuration files make sens.
+Platform.sh now checks that your configuration files make sense.
 It will yell at you impolitely if you used tabs instead of spaces in your yaml files.
 It does many other validations, and tries to provide you with useful error messages.